preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: comments-and-likes-pen-new2.png

 When a comment is deleted it works this way: If there are no answers to the comment it will just be removed.
 If there are answers, the  comment will be replaced with a text that states that it has been deleted and by whom.
 Everyone can delete their own comments.
-A Site Collection administrator can delete any comment.
+A publishing app administrator can delete any comment.

 Turning the options on or off
 -------------------------------